Use this handy guide to discover 10 divine brunch locations across Oklahoma.

 You don’t have to wait for the weekend to enjoy brunch at Egg it On Cafe in Broken Arrow - they serve breakfast favorites Tuesday through Sunday from 7am-2pm.
 In addition to the traditional favorites, they also offer egg-sclusive menu items like the breakfast eggchiladas, waffle sliders and the Oklahoma burrito stuffed with chorizo, green chiles, onions, cheese, scrambled eggs, southwest sauce and sour cream.
 If you’re feeling extra hungry, ask for the “Big Boy,” a freshly baked biscuit covered with two sausage patties, over medium eggs and sausage gravy paired with a side of seasoned potatoes or hash browns.

 Spice up your brunch plans with a trip to Juan del Fuego in Norman.
-They serve up traditional American breakfast foods with an authentic Mexican flair, and you won’t find Tex-Mex at this family owned and operated restaurant.
+They serve up traditional American breakfast foods with a Mexican flair, and you won’t find Tex-Mex at this family owned and operated restaurant.
 Stop by Tuesday through Sunday from 7am to 2pm for house specialties like tamales and eggs, enchiladas and eggs or the papas con chorizo, two scrambled eggs with onions, tomatoes and homemade chorizo mixed with fuego potatoes and cheese and served with a side of corn tortillas.
 Breakfast platters, omelets and specialty pancakes round out the all-day menu.